 In addition, institutions should only seek the Commissioner’s approval to decline to act on an access request after having made every reasonable effort to help the requester with the request, as is required under the duty to assist (subsection 4(2.1)).
 This includes helping requesters clarify their access request or narrow its scope.

 - For the Information Commissioner’s Guidance on the process for making an application for approval to decline to act on an access request under section 6.1, please see Process: Seeking the Information Commissioner’s approval to decline to act on an access request.

 Interpreting “vexatious”, “made in bad faith”, and “abuse of the right of access”

 The terms “vexatious”, “made in bad faith”, or “abuse of the right of access” are not defined in the Act.
-They are considered to be interchangeable or overlapping.
-This means it is possible that a single access request may, based on the same set of contextual factors, fit under any or all of the terms listed in section 6.1.

 Note: there is no rigid test or definition for these terms.
 This is because the question of whether an access request is ultimately vexations, made in bad faith, or abuse of the right of access depends upon the circumstances surrounding that request.

 These definitions are provided to give some general parameters to consider.

 Vexatiousness is usually understood to mean with intent to annoy, harass, embarrass, or cause discomfort.
 However, in the context of an application to decline to act on an access request, vexatiousness must rise above annoyance or inconvenience.